ch4mpy/spring-addons/samples/tutorials/resource-server_with_introspection/README.md

 ```

 ## 8. Conclusion
-In this tutorial, we configured a Spring Boot 3 resource-server with access token introspection on about any OpenID authorization-server, including those not exposing an `introspection_endpoint` in their `.well-known/openid-configuration`: we used the `/userinfo` endpoint (which almost always exists) and a custom `OpaqueTokenIntrospector` for such OPs.
+In this tutorial, we configured a Spring Boot 3 resource server with access token introspection on about any OpenID authorization-server, including those not exposing an `introspection_endpoint` in their `.well-known/openid-configuration`: we used the `/userinfo` endpoint (which almost always exists) and a custom `OpaqueTokenIntrospector` for such OPs.